KmolYuan/Pyslvs-UI/docs/adesign-api.md

-# Adesign API
+# metaheuristics API

 ## Namespace

-The namespace of Adesign is included in `pyslvs`.
+The namespace of metaheuristics is included in `pyslvs`.

 The modules are: